BiplopDey/netApi/README.md

 - Create endpoints for making CRUD of Cookies.

 ## How to run
-- Just call the enpoint `/order`, with post and get methods.
+- Call the enpoint `/order`, with post and get methods.

 ## What I learned
-- Learn a litlte bit of C# wich is very similar to Java.
+- Learn a litle bit of C# wich is very similar to Java.
 - How the .Net works and the Visual Studio.

 # Comments